Locations:

 Other medical treatments

 The combination of laryngitis and COVID-19 is like a one-two punch to your upper respiratory system.
-But with the right treatment and the right preventative measures during your illness, this duo can be dealt with.
+But with the right treatment and the right preventive measures during your illness, this duo can be dealt with.

 Post-COVID-19 asthma

-Developing asthma after a case of COVID-19 has been an issue for some patients and Dr. Bryson suggests keeping an eye on your symptoms for something like this.
+Developing asthma after a case of COVID-19 has been an issue for some people, and Dr. Bryson suggests keeping an eye on your symptoms for something like this.
 Besides the issue of your overall health, untreated respiratory issues only promote more coughing and potential damage to your vocal cords.

 Consider ENT specialists